brimdata/zq/docs/language/data-types.md

 ---
-sidebar_position: 3
+weight: 3
-sidebar_label: Data Types
+title: Data Types
 ---

-# Data Types

 The SuperPipe language includes most data types of a typical programming language as defined in the [super data model](../formats/zed.md).